 3. Don’t be Afraid to Walk Around Other Stands

-Just because your business has a designated stand doesn't mean you have to remain there for the entire show.
-Walking around the exhibition arena will have a number of benefits for your organisation.
-Before you dart off into the sunset, however, make sure your area is covered by another colleague, because an empty stand will appear unprofessional and prevent people from taking the time to enquire about your company and its services.
+Just because your business has a designated stand doesn’t mean you have to remain there for the entire show.
+Walking around the exhibition arena will have a number of benefits.
+Before you dart off make sure your area is covered by another colleague.
+An empty stand will appear unprofessional.

-You should use this browsing time as an opportunity to hand out some company literature to other exhibitors as another way of generating leads.
-The likelihood is they have been so busy attending to visitors on their own stands that they haven't had time to browse themselves, so it is definitely worth incorporating this tactic into your exhibition strategy.
-Remember, research shows that 50% of people view a company in a more positive light when they receive a promotional product from you.
+Whilst browsing, hand out some company literature to other exhibitors as another way of generating leads.
+Also remember, research shows that 83% of people will purchase from a company when they receive a promotional product from you.
 Pens, product leaflets, mugs, you name it, they all help you become remembered.

-Additionally, weighing up the competition isn't necessarily a bad thing because you'll be able to compare their stands, giveaways, and artwork to your own and see what is working for them as opposed to you.
-Not everyone gets it right the first time, so it's always useful to pick up tips from others to help improve your business's presence.
+Additionally, weighing up the competition isn’t necessarily a bad thing because you’ll be able to compare their stands etc to your own.
+Not everyone gets it right the first time, so it’s always useful to pick up tips from others to help improve your business’s presence.